eborko/WinGO/README.md

 # WinGO

 This project is a gambling game created only for learning purposes.
+The referral project can be seen here: <https://www.volcanobet.me/bingo/>

 ## Learning info
-Primarly Learning C++, QT6 and TDD
+Primarily Learning C++, QT6 and TDD

 ## Technical info
 Programming language: C++ 17